Ojanko123/Credit_Risk/README.md

 ## Overview

-This project implements an end-to-end credit risk modelling pipeline using the LendingClub loan dataset, following many of the modelling principles used in modern banking and financial institutions.
+This project implements an end-to-end credit risk modelling pipeline using the LendingClub loan dataset.

-The objective is to estimate the Probability of Default (PD) of loan applicants, compare an interpretable regulatory-style scorecard against a machine learning model, calibrate predicted probabilities, optimise lending decision thresholds and finally estimate portfolio-level Expected Credit Loss (ECL) under an IFRS 9 framework.
+The objective is to estimate borrower Probability of Default (PD), develop a traditional banking-style credit scorecard, compare interpretable statistical modelling against machine learning approaches, calibrate predicted probabilities, optimise lending decision thresholds and estimate portfolio-level Expected Credit Loss (ECL) under an IFRS 9 inspired framework.

-The project demonstrates the complete lifecycle of a credit risk model, from raw data through deployment-ready predictions.
+The project demonstrates the complete lifecycle of a credit risk model:

+Raw data --> Data cleaning --> Feature engineering --> WoE scorecard --> Machine learning model --> Calibration --> Credit scoring --> Portfolio risk estimation.

-## Business Objectives
+# Business Objectives

-The project answers several real-world credit risk questions:
+The project addresses several real-world credit risk questions:

 - What is the probability that a borrower will default?
-- Which borrower characteristics are most predictive of default?
+- Which borrower characteristics are strongest predictors of credit risk?
-- How well do Logistic Regression and XGBoost compare?
+- How does a traditional scorecard compare against gradient boosting?
-- Are predicted probabilities well calibrated?
+- Are predicted probabilities reliable enough for risk decisions?
-- What lending threshold should be used?
+- What lending cutoff should be used?
-- How stable is the model across different populations?
+- How stable is the model over time?
-- What credit score should be assigned to a new borrower?
+- How can PD estimates be translated into credit scores?
-- What is the Expected Credit Loss (ECL) under different macroeconomic scenarios?
+- What is the expected portfolio loss under different economic scenarios?

 # Dataset